chenxiaochang/CNC_HIGHWAY/README.md

 # CNC_Rl-agents
-use the DRL models to the highway_env
+Use these RL agents to the highway_env and update some details.

 ## usages
 `pip install --user git+https://github.com/chenxiaochang/CNC_Rl-agents`